galNess/arxiv-reformatter/README.md

 ![Usage examples](arxiv_reformatter.png)

+## Key features:
+1. Strips abstracts.
+2. Highlights listings from selected authors.
+3. Skips listings with specified title words (clears some hype).
+4. Handles two arXiv categories with individual parameters for each.

 ## Usage
 The main idea is to use a dummy Gmail account to subscribe to arXiv.
 Then, you can fork this repo to your own gitHub account and use gitHub actions to automatically reformat the emails